 One of fall’s ideal vegetables, rutabaga ripens best in cool autumn weather, taking on its characteristic mild, rich flavor after fall frosts descend on the garden, and staying in the ground for a long time for later harvests.
 Rutabagas are known by many names: Russian turnip, Swedish turnip, Swedes, winter turnip, yellow turnip, and Canadian turnip.
 As these names suggest, rutabagas are related to turnips, created by a natural cross between cabbage and turnip.
-Compared to turnips, rutabagas grow larger (thanks to their cabbage heritage) and require 4 weeks longer to mature.
+Compared to turnips, rutabagas grow larger (thanks to their cabbage heritage) and require a few weeks longer to mature.

 Soil, Planting, and Care

 Growing rutabagas isn’t hard; the greatest challenge is timing your planting.
 Because rutabaga roots ripen best in cool weather, they need to be planted in time to mature in cool weather.
 Rutabagas are perfect for a fall crop in cooler regions or as a winter crop in warmer zones.
-They need about 90 days from transplant to harvest.
+They need about 80 to 100 days from planting to harvest.
 In cooler regions, count back 90 days from the average date of the first fall frost, which you can find for your area on our fall frost maps.
 In warmer areas, time fall plantings by waiting until night temperatures are consistently in the 50- to 60-degree range.
 They also work as an early spring crop in areas where the ground isn’t frozen so that you can plant early; however, they are subject to early warm spells that take away from the sweetness compared to those planted in fall.

 Harvest and Storage

 Although grown primarily for their roots, the leaves of rutabaga are also edible, adding zest to salads.
 Pick younger leaves, never removing more than a few leaves per root.